rieck/siggi/README.md

 that the tool cannot help in solving subgraph isomorphism problems.
 Please relax, it is a simple tool for a simple task.

+## Input Data

+Siggie operates on so-called _bundles_ of graphs: A bundle is a Zip archive containing graphs as files in a supported format.
+You can provide multiple bundles to Siggie on the command line.
+This comes handy if you have different classes of graphs and want to pack them in corresponding archives.

+_File suffix:_ Every file entry in a bundle with a `dot` suffix is considered a graph in DOT format and loaded accordingly.
+All other files are ignored.

+_Node labels:_ Siggie operates on labeled graphs.
+Hence, the nodes of each graph has to be labeled using an attribute `label`.
+Depending on the particular format, this attribute needs to be added to each node.

+_Class labels:_ Siggie can extract a class label for each graph from the corresponding filename using a regular expression.
+By default, this regular expression matches numbers at the beginning of file names.
+For example, the filename `042_graph.dot` has the label `42`.
+Note that leading zeros are dropped.

 ## Running Siggie

 First of all, let us check that everything is working correctly.